Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 What changes without drama

 The headline feature is the new type parameter syntax formalised in PEP 695.
 Previously you had to import TypeVar from typing, declare the variable at module scope and pass it to Generic[T] for every generic class.
 It was ceremonial and placed type metadata far from where it made sense to read it.
 With 3.12 the brackets go directly after the class or function name, inline, and the interpreter takes care of creating the variable with the correct scope.
-The change looks cosmetic, but it cuts real friction when writing libraries heavy on generics, and it also enables a new type keyword for aliases that are lazily evaluated and support forward references without resorting to strings.
+The change looks cosmetic, but it cuts real friction when writing libraries heavy on generics, and it also enables a new type keyword for aliases that are lazily evaluated and support forward references.

 The second change you notice within two hours of using 3.12 is the error messages.
 When you call a misspelled method, the traceback no longer limits itself to saying the attribute does not exist: it suggests the closest name, highlights the exact fragment with caret alignment and, on import failures, tells you whether a package is missing or whether you hit a circular import.
-It sounds cosmetic, but in a large code base it saves minutes per debugging session, especially when the person reading the error is not the one who wrote the code.

 F-strings received another quiet improvement thanks to PEP 701: they are now full Python expressions.
 You can nest quotes of the same type as the outer string, split across multiple lines, include comments inside interpolation and use backslashes without falling back to the assign-to-variable trick.
-The parser treats them as regular code rather than a mini-language, which also improves syntax messages when you make a mistake inside an f-string.

 from typing import TypeVar, Generic